 How could a little fragrance hurt you?
 The list is actually fairly lengthy.
 Fragrance is linked to asthma attacks, breathing problems, congestion, dizziness, rashes, nausea and seizures.
 Fragrance has also been proven to block the activity of testosterone, which can lead to problems such as erectile dysfunction and problems with building and maintaining muscle.
 So while something may smell nice, the question should be, is it worth the risk?

 If any of this is concerning to you, become a label reader.
 Ditch commercial brands that contain fragrance and toxic ingredients.
 There are numerous organic products to choose from that are safer to use.
-In addition there are also numerous recipes online to make your own deodorant.
+In addition there are also numerous recipes online and health articles for you to read.

 Want to see how your deodorant rates?